n8stringham/gensim-evaluations/README.md

-# Evaluating Word Embeddings on Low-Resource Languages
+# gensim-evaluations
-`lreval` provides tools for evaluating low-resource word embeddings.
-Though the original use case is low-resource languages, the methods have also been used for evaluation in other low-resource scenarios such as emoji embeddings.
-The library allows users to automatically create custom test sets via [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page) and then to evaluate on them using the `OddOneOut` and `Topk` methods proposed in this [paper]().
+This library provides methods for evaluating word embedding models loaded with `gensim`.
+Currently, it implements two methods designed specifically for the evaluation of low-resource models.
+The code allows users to automatically create custom test sets in any of the 581 languages supported by [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page) and then to evaluate on them using the `OddOneOut` and `Topk` methods proposed in this [paper]().

 ## Basic Usage